-ROAR sources only from Washington growers using sustainable practices.
-We purchase primarily via the Puget Sound Food Hub, who makes sure the producer gets a fair price.
+ROAR sources only from Washington producers using sustainable practices.
+We support aggregators and co-ops like Snoqualmie Valley Farmers Cooperative, Puget Sound Food Hub, and Farmstand Local Foods, and also source direct from growers.
 If you’re a Washington farmer looking for a direct market opportunity, we’d love to meet you!

 Be Well Farm – Snohomish – We are a small, independent, local woman owned and run farm in Snohomish County who believes in growing food that helps rather than harms at every stage of the life-cycle.
 Food that is beneficial for both people and the planet.
 Buying from us does more than save you time and taste good.
 It means you’re supporting local sustainable agriculture and culture.
 In other words, we grow food that is good for you and good for our planet.